faisalzGIT/MailMind-AI-Intelligent-Inbox-Classifier/README.md

 ### 🔐 Authentication
 - Secure Google login with **NextAuth.js**.
+- **Dedicated login page** with different UI for logged-in and logged-out states.
+- **User profile image** dynamically displayed from session data.

 ### 📩 Fetch Emails
 - Fetches Gmail emails of the authenticated user.